 Creating a port classification.

 We must also create a port classification that we can associate with each virtual network port profile.
-When you are configuring virtual network adapters on a team on a Hyper-V host, you can map the network adapter to a classification that will ensure that the configuration within the virtual port profiles are mapped.
+When you are configuring virtual network adapters on a team on a Hyper-V host, you can map the network adapter to a classification that will ensure that the configuration within the virtual port profiles is mapped.

-Navigate to fabric, expand networking and right click on Port Classification to create a new port classification.
+Navigate to fabric, expand networking, and right-click on Port Classification to create a new port classification.